contiamo/restful-react/README.md

 ### Code Generation

-`restful-react` is able to generate _type-safe_ React components from any valid OpenAPI v3 or Swagger v2 specification, either in `yaml` or `json` formats.
+`restful-react` is able to generate React hooks with appropriate type-signatures (TypeScript) from any valid OpenAPI v3 or Swagger v2 specification, either in `yaml` or `json` formats.

 #### Usage